LLNL/dftracer-utils/docs/source/installation.rst

 Prerequisites
 ~~~~~~~~~~~~~

-Before building dftracer-utils, ensure you have:
+Before building dftracer utilities, ensure you have:

 - CMake 3.5 or higher
 - C++17 compatible compiler (GCC, Clang, or MSVC)